Effort, Friction, and Spending What I Didn't Have

 Running Late, Again

-Later that evening, I picked up Kayla and stoped to grab a gift card meant for Eve's parents.
+Later that evening, I picked up someone from work and stopped to grab a gift card meant for Eve’s household.
 What should have been a quick stop turned into a long one.
 The system didn't cooperate.
 Time slipped.
 Frustration built.

 By the time everything was finally sorted, I was already late.

 We made it over anyway.
-Isabella and I exchanged gifts with them and dropped off a few extras for Christmas Day.
+My daughter and I exchanged gifts with them and dropped off a few extras for Christmas Day.

 Gifts, and Mixed Feelings